Friends, I have a treat for you today. I just finished this DIY Modern End Table and it was so easy to build. I love it so much!

 You’ll use this as a guide when attaching the second cross piece.
 Return the end table base to your work surface.

-When I built mine I had the pocket holes of the top cross section facing the floor.
+When I built mine I had the pocket holes of the top support cross section facing the floor.
 You can install them facing up if you wish, and if that’s easier.
 Once the top is installed the pocket holes won’t be visible.

 - Follow the same steps as above using the right angle clamp and wood glue to connect the cross section to the upper legs.